meandemo/ng2-demo/README.md

 # Changes

-8-jan-2016:
+## 12-jan-2016:
-The code has been aligned with NG2 version 2.0.0-beta.
+The code has been aligned with NG2 version 2.0.0-beta.1 Minor fixes.
+The minified versions trigger a un-identified bug.

+## 8-jan-2016:
-We are using production mode to avoid the 'has changed after it was checked' error messages.
+The code has been aligned with NG2 version 2.0.0-beta.0 We are using production mode to avoid the 'has changed after it was checked' error messages.